 This Mediterranean restaurant serves a comprehensive selection of varied dishes along with clearly marked vegetarian starters and meals.
 The ambiance is beautiful and chill with amazing shore view.

 Various options worth a try include- Tapas, Bruschettas, ravioli, salads, pasta, vegetarian couscous and many more.
 They also have an extensive wine menu (one of the largest in town) with over 65 wines available, by the glass & carafe.
 These options make this place one of the best vegetarian restaurants in Dar es Salaam.

 Address: 530, Haile Selassie Rd, Masaki

 This Italian restaurant serves authentic southern Italian cuisines with lots of vegetarian options.
 They make use of the freshest local ingredients, providing a wide range of unique dishes with the use of traditional Italian cooking methods executed by an Italian Chef.

 Many of their products are homemade (fresh bread, bread-sticks, etc) and much of the veggies are sourced from their own garden.
 So whether you are looking for vegetarian dishes, a Kid’s menu, pizzas, homemade ice-creams or a selection of wines- they have it all.
 The vegetarian options are clearly marked on the menu and all their desserts and extras are vegetarian as well.
 If you pre-order they can also prepare gluten-free starters, pizzas, bread, and desserts.

 Ready to try any of the vegetarian restaurants in Dar es Salaam?
-Tell us in the comments which one will you visit next!
+Read more delicious food guides to know where to eat next!